 Victoria’s Secret parent, L Brands and CEO Wexner, target of activists amid Epstein connection, Wall Street says

-L Brands CEO Leslie Wexner is under fire for Epstein ties among other things
+L Brands CEO Leslie Wexner is under fire for his Epstein ties among other things

 Troubled retailer L Brands, parent of Victoria’s Secret and Bath & Body Works, is expected to come under significant pressure from potential activist shareholders for a major restructuring and possibly the ouster of its chief executive Leslie Wexner, FOX Business has learned.